Zutime1215/digitalDepo/README.md

+# Digital Department
-A digitalize system for my department which includes
+A digitalize system for a Department/School.
+## Features

-    1. Biometric Attendance.
+- Biometric Attendance.
-    2. Teacher's and student's separate web logib system.
+- Teacher and student separated web login system.
-    3. Student's exam marks, attendance etc in profile.
+- student's exam marks, attendance etc in profile.
-    4. Class will happen or not.
+- Class will happen or not(CR don't have to do it anymore).
+In Profile.
-    5. Class held in which room.
+- Class will held in which room.
+In Profile.